VC444/art-ai/README.md

 This project uses Supabase for auth.
 It has google Oauth login using the PKCE flow.
 Refer to [Supabase - Login with Google](https://supabase.com/docs/guides/auth/social-login/auth-google?queryGroups=platform&platform=web&queryGroups=environment&environment=server&queryGroups=framework&framework=nextjs) and [Setting up Server-Side Auth for Next.js](https://supabase.com/docs/guides/auth/server-side/nextjs?queryGroups=router&router=app) for implementation details.

 ### Note: Check TODO.md for more details

+## Backend

+This uses a combination of vercel server functions and supabase edge functions.
+The image transformation happens inside a supabase edge function.